dvreeze/ocp-java-17-learning/doc/chapter03-making-decisions.md

 Note that if the switch expression is the RHS of an assignment expression used as statement, we will see a semicolon (ending the expression statement) after a closing brace (of the switch expression).

+If a *switch expression* has "return type" `void`, so if it is only used for its side effects, then *conceptually* we can regard it as a `java.util.function.Consumer<T>`, much in the same way as a *switch statement*.

+Otherwise, *conceptually* we can regard a *switch expression* as an implementation of `java.util.function.Function<T, R>`, where `T` must meet the requirements on the *type of the target expression*, and each *switch label* must be *compile-time constants* (or `default`), of the same type as the target expression.
+Also, this "function" must be a *total function* to `R`, other than the possibility of throwing exceptions.

 ### While-loops